-For the GSSUPMech authentication method, the following authentication data can be provided in auth method data:
+For the GSSUPMech authentication method, the following authentication data can be provided in auth_method_data:

-username

-The username for CSIv2 authorization.
+username The username for CSIv2 authorization.
 This is optional.
 Authentication of CSIv2 usernames and passwords is performed on the server side.
-The administration of usernames depends on the particular security mechanism that is plugged into the server side see auth over transport:authentication service.
+The administration of usernames depends on the particular security mechanism that is plugged into the server side see auth_over_transport:authentication_service. password The password associated with username.

-password

-The password associated with username.
 This is optional.
 It is bad practice to supply the password from configuration for deployed systems.
-If the password is not supplied, the user is prompted for it.

-domain

-The CSIv2 authentication domain in which the username/password pair is authenticated.

-When the client is about to open a new connection, this domain name is compared with the domain name embedded in the relevant IOR (see policies:csi:auth_over_transport:server_domain_name).
+If the password is not supplied, the user is prompted for it. domain The CSIv2 authentication domain in which the username/password pair is authenticated.
+When the client is about to open a new connection, this domain name is compared with the domain name embedded domain name is compared with the domain name embedded in the relevant IOR (see policies:csi:auth_over_transport:server_domain_name).
 The domain names must match.